Annual Reporting Requirements & Best Practices

 Fingerprinting and Background Checks

 WA State law authorizes approved private schools to require their employees to get a full background check through the Washington State Patrol (WSP) and Federal Bureau of Investigation (FBI).
+Schools can get this done for existing and new hires through the ESDs.
+Many private schools do this for every employee every 3-5 years and for all new hires.

 - Who is required to report child abuse and neglect